Vision+X: A Survey on Multimodal Learning in the Light of Data: Data Analysis

 From the perspective of scientific research, the high dimensionality of musical audio waveform imposes difficulties in data processing, therefore, researchers have developed different forms of musical data representations.
 In this survey, we classify the musical data representations into \textit{``non learning-based"} and \textit{``learning-based"} depending on whether the representations are obtained via deep learning techniques.
 For the \textit{``non learning-based"} musical representations, we can further divide them into continuous and discrete subcategories.
 The most general non-learning based continuous data format for audio, including the music, is the waveform as shown in Fig.~\ref{fig:audio_representation}(a).
-The waveform is a two-dimensional data that depict the sound pressure variation measured by the air vibration in the time domain.
-Another popular and general type of audio representation is the spectrogram, which interprets the audio signals in the frequency domain instead of the time domain, illustrated in Fig.~\ref{fig:audio_representation}(b).
-In most cases, we refer to the waveform as the raw audio data.
+The waveform is a two-dimensional data that depicts the sound pressure variation measured by the air vibration in the time domain.
+Another popular and general type of audio representation is the spectrogram. \re{Compared to the waveform that emphasizes the temporal variations of the audio signals, spectrogram also reflects the frequency content of sounds over time, as illustrated in Fig.~\ref{fig:audio_representation}(b).} In most cases, we refer to the waveform as the raw audio data.
 1D piano-roll~\cite{dong2018pypianoroll} and 2D Musical Instrument Digital Interface (MIDI) are classic discrete representations~\cite{briot2017deep}.
-As illustrated in Fig.~\ref{fig:audio_representation}(c), piano-roll is a very sparse data representation format, where the horizontal axis is the time stamps, and the vertical axis represents the acoustic pitch.
+As illustrated in Fig.~\ref{fig:audio_representation}(c), piano-roll is a sparse data representation format, where the horizontal axis is the time stamps, and the vertical axis represents the acoustic pitch.
 2D MIDI can be interpreted as a composed piano-roll format with instrument types, as represented by different colors in Fig.~\ref{fig:audio_representation}(d).
 Both 1D piano-roll and 2D MIDI discrete forms can be decoded back to raw audio space by pre-defined music synthesizers.
 On the other hand, the \textit{``learning-based"} representations can be similarly specified by their discrete and continuous natures.
-Recent progress in deep learning has introduced novel learning-based discrete representations, namely the \textit{Quantized Vectors (VQ)}, to further reduce the high dimensional data into a discrete token space~\cite{vqvae,vqvae2}.
-Continuous learning-based musical representations share similar attributes as those in vision data, where we usually adopt CNNs to encode the raw audio signals to an embedding feature with desired dimensions.
+Recent progress in deep learning has introduced novel learning-based discrete representations, namely the \textit{\re{vector quantization} (VQ)}, to further reduce the high dimensional data into a discrete token space~\cite{vqvae,vqvae2}.
+Continuous learning-based musical representations share similar attributes as those in vision data, where we usually adopt \re{neural networks such as CNNs} to encode the raw audio signals to an embedding feature with desired dimensions.